mcv-m6-video/mcv-m6-2023-team6/week3/README.md

 python task2_1.py -m <network to use>
 ```
 where
-- method: "faster_RCNN or retinaNet"
+- m: "faster_RCNN or retinaNet"

 ###  Task 2.2: Tracking with Kalman filter